janelia-cellmap/dacapo/README.md

 cd dacapo
 pip install .
 ```
 This will install the minimum required dependencies.

-However, having access to a MongoDB server for storing outputs is strongly recommended for smoothest performance.
+You may additionally utilize a MongoDB server for storing outputs.
 To install and run MongoDB locally, refer to the MongoDB documentation [here](https://www.mongodb.com/docs/manual/installation/).

+The use of MongoDB, as well as specifying the compute context (on cluster or not) should be specified in the ```dacapo.yaml``` in the main directory.

 ## Functionality Overview